 Even before the advent of the shinkansen bullet train in 1964, luxury trains, often called “blue sleeper trains,” were a common sight across Japan.
 These trains were designed, not only as an efficient mode of transportation but as an experience in themselves.
 Getting there truly was half the fun.

 In recent years, however, the use of luxury trains has largely given way to the rapid travel offered by the shinkansen.
 The last of the “blue trains” ceased operation in 2015.
 While some have called this “the end of an era,” luxury seekers are not to be disappointed by Japan’s all-new line up of first-class rail accommodations.
-Beginning in spring 2017, JR East and JR West will be launching two “cruise trains” for your traveling enjoyment.
+Beginning in spring 2017, JR East and JR West launched two “cruise trains” for your traveling enjoyment.

 Table of Contents

 Train Suite Shiki-Shima